 - Dry and wet mopping floors.

 - Thoroughly cleaning bathrooms, including restocking supplies like paper towels and soap.

 In addition to common cleaning supplies such as all-purpose cleaner, mops, and dusters, you will need to invest in a commercial vacuum, which can cost as much as $300.
 Spending $500 on your cleaning supplies may allow you to earn up to $3,000 a month from your clients.
 If you're not sure what products you'll need for your business, you should be able to get help from your local supply store.

 To control your costs, you should consider shopping at a home improvement center or wholesale club.
 Although you usually will not need a large starting investment for your janitorial business, it most likely will take you six months of building and marketing your business until you earn a profit.
 If you're very careful about controlling your costs, and you keep your normal job for a little while longer, you should be able to guide your business successfully through its earliest months.

 There are several costs you will need to cover to start your janitorial business.
 The basic equipment you will need should cost $500.
 Acquiring your business license and opening your checking account will cost between $70 and $150.
 You will need both a fidelity bond and a general liability insurance policy, which will range from $450 to $1,200.
 It's also a good idea to invest in office supplies such as a computer and printer, which can cost between $150 and $3,000.

 If you want to start a janitorial business and need help, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.